 3. DOM Based XSS

-DOM-based XSS attack is slightly different than reflected XSS attack.
-In DOM-based XSS attack, the victim’s browser until the script within the page executed.
+A dOM-based XSS attack is slightly different than the reflected XSS attack.
+In the DOM-based XSS attack, the victim’s browser until the script within the page executed.
 Here the original script directly uses the user input and adds HTML codes to the page.
 The malicious script is injected into the page using innerHtml attribute of HTML tags.

 Preventing From XSS Attacks

 There are many contexts in a web page where user input might be inserted.
 We have to escape the HTML characters for handling user input on each of the contexts.
-According to XSS (Cross Site Scripting) Prevention Cheat Sheet, following are the contexts where the user input might be inserted and have to escape the user data before inserting into the webpage.
+According to the XSS (Cross-Site Scripting) Prevention Cheat Sheet, the following are the contexts where the user input might be inserted and have to escape the user data before inserting it into the webpage.

 1. On HTML Element Content